Physique Pictorial

 Physique Pictorial is an American magazine, one of the leading beefcake magazines of the mid-20th century.
 During its run from 1951 to 1990 as a quarterly publication, it exemplified the use of bodybuilding culture and classical art figure posing, as a cover for homoerotic male images, and to evade charges of obscenity.

 The pages of Physique Pictorial primarily featured the photography of Bob Mizer, who also served as the magazine’s publisher and editor, consisting of black and white photos of athletic young men, either nude or nearly so.
-The magazine also served as a venue for homoerotic artists including Touko Laaksonen (as Tom of Finland), George Quaintance, and Dom Orejudos (as "Etienne"), and was a predecessor to later overtly homosexual publications.
+The magazine also served as a venue for homoerotic artists including Touko Laaksonen (Tom of Finland), George Quaintance, Dom Orejudos (Etienne), Bill Schmeling (Torro, The Hun), and Mike Miksche (Steve Masters), and was a predecessor to later overtly gay publications.

 Physique Pictorial was published in Los Angeles by Mizer's Athletic Model Guild, an ersatz modeling agency that provided cover for the publishing of the magazine, and the sale of photographs and film strips through the magazine.

 Background

 Bob Mizer began his work as a physique photographer in the early 1940s, photographing young men at Muscle Beach.
 In 1947, he began advertising his photographs in the back pages of the bodybuilding magazine Strength & Health, along with other gay physique photographers of the time.
 Mizer was prosecuted for distributing obscenity through the mail, and sentenced to a year on a prison farm.
-Subsequently, the US Post Office pressured Strength & Health to cease running advertisements for physique photographs, threatening to revoke its second-class mailing permit.
+Subsequently, the US Postal Service pressured Strength & Health to cease running advertisements for physique photographs, threatening to revoke its second-class mailing permit.
 This led Mizer to the idea of founding his own magazine, devoted to physique photography designed for a gay audience.